 Membership Election Procedures

-To be considered for election to the College a lawyer must be nominated by a Fellow and seconded by another, who may not be affiliated with the same law firm or institution as the proposer.
+To be considered for election to the College applicants must have the endorsement of two nominations from ACIC Fellows.
+Fellows who submit nominations on your behalf must not be affiliated with the same firm as each other (and only one nominating ACIC Fellow may be from the same firm as the applicant).
 Application materials, including nomination forms, may be obtained from, and when completed should be returned to, the College’s administrative office.
 Following review by the Membership Committee, nominations are considered by the Board of Trustees.